Session 1: July 2-22, 2023

-Big Data is transforming science, engineering, medicine, healthcare, finance, business, and ultimately society itself.
-Big Data analytics represents a new era of computing, where data in any format maybe processed and exploited to extract insights for industries and organizations to make informed decisions, whether that data is in-place, in motion or at-rest, in large volume, structured or unstructured.
+Big Data & AI are transforming science, engineering, medicine, healthcare, finance, business, and society.
+They represent a new era of computing, where data in any format maybe processed and exploited to extract insights for industries and organizations to make informed decisions, whether that data is in motion or at-rest, in large or small volume, structured, semi-structured, or unstructured.

-This 7th annual program will introduce advanced Big Data processing and analytics technologies, teach practical skills and practices, and offer hand-on experiences using Amazon Web services and other open-source software and resources to bridge the gap between classroom learning and the real world.
+This 7th annual program will introduce advanced Big Data and AI technologies, teach practical skills and practices, and offer hand-on experiences using popular Web services and other open-source software and resources to bridge the gap between classroom learning and the real world.

 This program will include various enrichment and social activities, such as a visit to a local IBM branch, seminars by guest speakers, and trips to nearby attractions.

 It is open to undergraduate students, graduate students, and professionals.

 A certificate is issued upon completion of the program.